Wilhelm Mayer (fighter pilot)

-World War II
+Career

+Mayer was born on 5 December 1917 in Fürth, at the time in Kingdom of Bavaria as part of the German Empire.
 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 In January 1942, Mayer was transferred from the Ergänzungs-Jagdgruppe West, a supplementary training unit for fighter pilots destined to fight on the Western Front, to 6.
 Staffel of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing), a squadron of the II.
 Gruppe.
-Mayer made four touch-and-go flights on the Focke Wulf Fw 190 on 26 January, his first on the Fw 190.
+Mayer made four touch-and-go flights on the Focke-Wulf Fw 190 on 26 January, his first on the Fw 190.
 At the time, II.
 Gruppe was based at Abbeville-Drucat Airfield and commanded by Hauptmann Joachim Müncheberg while 6.
 Staffel was headed by Oberleutnant Otto Behrens.

 On 12 February, Mayer participated in Operation Donnerkeil, flying on two combat missions with II.
 Gruppe, without claiming an aerial victory.
 The objective of this operation was to give the German battleships Scharnhorst and Gneisenau and the heavy cruiser Prinz Eugen fighter protection in the breakout from Brest to Germany.
 The Channel Dash operation (11–13 February 1942) by the Kriegsmarine was codenamed Operation Cerberus by the Germans.
 In support of this, the Luftwaffe, formulated an air superiority plan dubbed Operation Donnerkeil for the protection of the three German capital ships.